How to request a Gladue report?

 The Gladue Services Department is working in collaboration with BC Prosecution Service (BCPS) to make the application of Gladue more accessible and functional for all crown counsel in BC.

 Crown counsel can request a Gladue report through the Justice Services Branch (JSB) of the Ministry of Attorney General.
-Crown counsel are encouraged to contact the Director of Gladue Services, Mitch Walker, at [email protected] or 778-940-3519 for more information.
+Crown counsel are encouraged to contact Gladue Services, at [email protected] or 778-940-3519 for more information.

 We believe that a full Gladue report helps the entire court process to ensure participants in the process can make informed decisions.

 To ensure fair treatment of Indigenous people, defence counsel, crown counsel and the judge all have an obligation to apply Gladue principles.
 The BCFNJC writes Gladue reports for the following types of hearings: